0

 It’s not a complicated formula, but understanding how to calculate the average click-through rate is essential since that knowledge helps an advertiser better interpret the overall engagement of their campaigns.

-CTR can also be used to assess how well keywords, SEO content, and PPC ads are performing.
+CTR can also be used to assess how well different types of keywords, SEO content, and PPC ads are performing.

 Here’s how to calculate average CTR: